syncfusion-content/javascript-docs/js/Grid/Editing.md

 }
 {% endhighlight %}

-The grid actions (sorting, filtering, paging, searching, and aggregates) details are obtained in the “DataManager” class.
+The grid actions (sorting, filtering, paging, searching, and aggregates) details are obtained in the "DataManager" class.
 While initializing the grid, paging only enabled hence in the below screen shot paging details are bound to the DataManager class.

 Please refer the below screen shot.

 ![](Editing_images/Editing_img20.png)

-And also using “DataOperations” class methods you can perform grid action in server side.
+And also using "DataOperations" class methods you can perform grid action in server side.
 The in-build methods that we have provided in the DataOperations class can be listed below.

  PerformSorting
  PerformFiltering